remix-run/remix/docs/other-api/adapter.md

 ## Official Adapters

-Idiomatic Remix apps can generally be deployed anywhere because Remix adapt's the server's request/response to the [Web Fetch API][web-fetch-api].
+Idiomatic Remix apps can generally be deployed anywhere because Remix adapts the server's request/response to the [Web Fetch API][web-fetch-api].
 It does this through adapters.
 We maintain a few adapters:

 - `@remix-run/architect`
 - `@remix-run/cloudflare-pages`